Ma Long: 2020: Record-extending Sixth End-of-year Finale title

-2021
+2021: Double Grand Slam

 In May, Ma played in the China Olympic scrimmages.
 He lost 4–3 to Zhou Qihao in the semi-finals of the first leg of scrimmage.
 In mid-May, Ma was selected alongside Fan Zhendong to represent China in the men's singles event of the Tokyo Olympics.
 Shortly after, Ma was upset 4–2 by Xu Chenhao in the quarter-finals of the second leg of the scrimmage.

 In June, Ma sat down with WTT to conduct an interview on his Olympic preparations.
 He stated that the most important preparation for him going into Tokyo was mental preparation and that he had to be even better mentally prepared than he was in London 2012 and Rio 2016.

 At the 2020 Summer Olympics, Ma beat compatriot Fan Zhendong 4–2 in the final, making him the first player in history to win consecutive gold medals in the men's singles event.
 After the match, Fan called Ma the greatest player of this generation.
 During the 2020 Summer Olympics, he also became the first male table tennis player to have won five Olympic gold medals after beating Timo Boll 3-1, maintaining China's 100% win rate for the men's teams event.

 In September, Ma withdrew from the men's singles event at the China National Games, citing the tight schedule due to the Tokyo Olympics and mandatory 21-day quarantine.
 Ma led Beijing to the silver medal in the team event, losing deuce in the fifth game to Fan Zhendong in the finals.
 Ma held six match points against Fan, but Fan came back with the help of four net balls in the last eight points.

+2023: Record-extending Fourth Asian Championships Title

+At the Lanzhou Station of the 2023 WTT Star Challenge, the men's singles event ushered in the 1/16 finals on October 5.
+Nine players from the Chinese table tennis team participated in this stage.
+Fan Zhendong, the world's number one, withdrew due to injury.
+Wang Chuqin and Ma Long, Liang Jingkun, Lin Gaoyuan, Zhou Qihao and other famous players will play.